 - Salaries for entry-level positions are in the region of £19,500 to £24,000, although salaries can vary considerably depending on the role, type of organisation and sector.

 - The range of typical starting salaries for PhD holders is £26,000 to £36,000.
 Reaching the higher end of the scale is dependent on experience.

-- Salaries at senior level (heads of department or leaders of large projects) is £37,000 plus.
+- Salaries at senior level (heads of department or leaders of large projects) are in excess of £45,000.

 Income figures are intended as a guide only.

 Working hours may be long, especially if you’re on a field trip.
 These vary in length from a few days to a number of months, and it’s possible to be in attendance 24 hours a day.
 Even on land, the nature of experiments means you may spend long hours in the laboratory.

 Part-time work is also available.

 - Work can be field-based, including on sea-going vessels, office or laboratory based.
 Field trips may be physically demanding, particularly when at sea in difficult weather conditions.
 The amount of overseas work or travel involved will depend on your area of expertise.